Hearing Tribunal and Complaint Review Committee Roster

 Expenses and Compensation

 Roster members may claim expenses, including travel, accommodation and salary replacement.
-Roster members are not employees of our College.
+Roster members are not employees of our College – this is a volunteer role.
 However, they may claim honoraria for attending meetings and other required functions.
-Our expense guidelines list all eligible expenses and how to claim them.
-The guidelines are in the appendix of our Governance Policies at A.GP7.1D.
+Our expense policy lists all eligible expenses.
+It is in our Governance Policies at GP7.1.1.